Amitsrma/Convolution-Neural-Network-DogsVsCats_Classification/README.md

 Google Collab ran 10 epochs in about 57 minutes.

-Most of the challenges I had were related to understanding the way to implement code one of which was related to unzipping the files. and I learned that the process I used is normally feasible only for some cases.
-I could not use the same process when there was a folder in zip file which contained another folder within and then the image or, data I wanted to work with.
-But it served my purpose here.
+Most of the challenges I had were related to understanding the way to implement code one of which was related to unzipping the files.

 I am grateful for all the people who have posted ways to solve problems on github and stackoverflow, it would not have been possible without them.